appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 {{fetchData.data}}
 ```

-If the retrieved data is not in the desired format, you can use JavaScript to transform the data by adding it to the **Options** property in the Multiselect widget.
+If the retrieved data is not in the desired format, you can use JavaScript to transform the data by adding it to the **Options** property in the MultiSelect widget.

 *Example:*